-The descendants of a British owner of slaves in Guyana apologize as Caribbean seeks reparations
+Descendants of a British owner of slaves in Guyana apologize as Caribbean nation seeks reparations

 GEORGETOWN, Guyana (AP) — The descendants of a 19th-century Scottish sugar and coffee planter who owned thousands of slaves in Guyana apologized Friday for the sins of their ancestor, calling slavery a crime against humanity with lasting negative impacts.